 Dosage Form: tablet, film coated

-• Ibuprofen tablets are contraindicated in the setting of coronary artery bypass graft (CABG) surgery (see CONTRAINDICATIONS and WARNINGS).
+- Ibuprofen tablets are contraindicated for treatment of peri-operative pain in the setting of coronary artery bypass graft (CABG) surgery (See WARNINGS).

 Ibuprofen, a nonsteroidal anti-inflammatory drug (NSAID), is available in 400 mg, 600 mg, and 800 mg tablets for oral administration.
-Inactive ingredients: carnauba wax, colloidal silicon dioxide, croscarmellose sodium, hypromellose, magnesium stearate, microcrystalline cellulose, polydextrose, polyethylene glycol, polysorbate, titanium dioxide.
+Inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, hypromellose, microcrystalline cellulose, magnesium stearate, lactose monohydrate, polysorbate, polyethylene glycol, titanium dioxide, polyvinyl alcohol, talc.

 Ibuprofen - Clinical Pharmacology

 Ibuprofen tablets contain Ibuprofen which possesses analgesic and antipyretic activities.
 Its mode of action, like that of other NSAIDs, is not completely understood, but may be related to prostaglandin synthetase inhibition.